header-banner-vending_machine.jpg

 • Cafe X: who makes a customized coffee for you

 Now, I hear you thinking: what’s so new about this?
-Aren’t “normal” coffee machines doing exactly the same thing using fresh beans?
+Aren’t “normal” coffee machines doing precisely the same thing using fresh beans?
 Sure!
 When they are using fresh coffee beans instead of derivatives like powders, they are indeed doing the same thing!

 But here’s what’s really blowing people’s minds: personalization of food!
 The new vending machines are connected to the internet, making personalization possible.
 Vending 2.0 uses technologies that are actually quite disruptive in the food industry.